Skip to content

 Shabbat & Holidays

 All of our services are peer-led and egalitarian, traditional and innovative, and filled with spirited singing, serious davening, and lively discussions.
-Some of our services take place in people’s homes while others take place in a special prayer space that we share with several other spiritual and social action groups at RCHP (Reformed Church of Highland Park).
+Some of our services take place in people’s homes while others take place in a special prayer space that we use at Highland Park Conservative Temple-Congregation Ashe Emeth (HPCT-CAE).

 We meet on the first, third, and fifth Shabbat of every month.
-The first and third Shabbat we hold morning services, while the fifth Shabbat – when we have one – we hold an afternoon or evening service with seudah shleesheet, singing, havdalah, and often some small but special program.
+The first and third Shabbat we hold morning services in person or hybrid, while the fifth Shabbat – when we have one – we hold on Zoom only.
+This balance allows people who want no electronics and people who live far from our location to share in our community on a regular basis.

 Many Shabbat and holiday services include a pot-luck lunch or supper.
 Our potluck meals follow the “two-table” model for dealing with kashrut in a diverse community.
 One table is for food that is all vegetarian and kosher fish, and the other table is for food that is also all vegetarian/kosher fish AND carries a hechsher (kosher certification) OR is made of only hechshered ingredients and cooked in a kitchen that uses only hechshered products.
 This ensures that everyone can bring something and everyone can eat.